“They Brought Us Honour, We Remember With Pride”

 At the provincial level, Debby led her teams to fourteen championships and was voted top defensive player eleven times.
 Locally she won ten championships, was voted MVP three times and Top Defensive Player twelve times.
 In the Newfoundland Women’s (Ice) Hockey League, Debby won the scoring title once and was assistant captain for Team Newfoundland and Labrador at the 1984 and the 1985 Canadian championships.
 In both of these competitions she was one of the top three performers on her team.
 In recognition of her hockey achievements Debby was inducted into the Newfoundland and Labrador Hockey Hall of Fame in 2005.

-Throughout her athletic career Debby Power has always demonstrated great sportsmanship, a dedicated willingness to work for all the sports with which she has been involved and her athletic skill, hard work and ability have gained her success in her athletic endeavours.
+Throughout her athletic career Debby Power has always demonstrated great sportsmanship, a dedicated willingness to work for all the sports with which she has been involved and her athletic skill, hard work and ability have gained her success in her athletic endeavors.

 COLIN ABBOTT (Inducted-Athlete Category-April 12, 2014)